-Bella’s friend looked aghast to see Bella’s parents burst into the room looking for alcohol.
-She frowned at the way Bella’s mother treated her daughter.
+Laura’s friend was aghast to witness Laura’s parents bursting into the room looking for signs of alcohol, after Laura had promised to moderate her intake.
+The Friend frowned at the way I treated my daughter.

-‘We were only having drinks and take-away,’ the friend started to add.
+‘We were only having drinks and take-away,’ The Friend tried to add.

 I could not say that.
-Bella’s drinking was a family secret.
+Laura’s drinking was a family secret.
 Our pow-wows kept in house.

-Bella was bemused by our interaction, the alcohol made her so.
+Laura was bemused by our interaction, the alcohol had made her so.

-Husband and I stormed back out of Bella’s apartment.
+Husband and I stormed back out of Laura’s house.
 We went home and had a chat.

 I felt bad for my daughter.
 My poor girl was enjoying an evening with her friend.
 Wasn’t that what I wanted?
-For Bella to have decent company.
+For Laura to have decent company.
+For Laura to have fun.

-I let a few hours slip by, then got in my car to go back to see Bella.
+I let a few hours slip by, then got in my car to go back to see Laura.

-Her friend had left, not surprisingly.
-Bella had cleared away the debris of the evening, she cleared away the makeup from her face.
+Unsurprisingly, her friend had left.
+Laura had cleared away the debris of the evening.
+She had cleared away the makeup from her face.

 ‘I’m sorry,’ I said, ‘for behaving that way.
 I am just so desperately worried for you.’

-I was worried she chose a drink to put a smile on her face.
+I was deeply concerned she had chosen drink to put a smile on her face.

 ‘Come home,’ I offered.